• Skip to primary navigation

 (*This post was created in partnership with Alaska Seafood.
 I received compensation to facilitate my review, but all opinions are my own.)

-I am so excited to share with you my favorite way to cook Alaska salmon with you.
+I am so excited to share my favorite way to cook Alaska salmon with you.
 This grilled Alaska coho salmon makes a quick and easy dinner, and this recipe is so versatile you can even make it while camping!

 Ingredient Notes:

 Did you know there are several types of salmon?
 Each has a slightly different flavor.
-I love coho salmon because it has a mild almost sweet flavor that my kids love.
-Add in your favorite herbs and seasonings like thyme, salt, pepper, chives, and fresh limes.
+I love coho salmon because it has a mild, almost sweet flavor that my kids love.
+Add your favorite herbs and seasonings like thyme, salt, pepper, chives, and fresh limes.
 There are not many ingredients in this simple seafood recipe, but you can customize the flavors any way you like!

 Types of Salmon: